pebblecode/pebble-handbook/hiring-great-talent/process/defining-candidate-specification.md

 ## Structure Of A Candidate Specification

-Much of the content can be borrowed from the Lead Creative Technologist Specification, though in the spirit of Kaizen, we should look to see what examine what part of the copy is working or not working effectively to generate interest from candidates.
+Much of the content can be borrowed from the Lead Creative Technologist Specification, though in the spirit of Kaizen, we should look to see which parts of the copy is working effectively to generate interest from candidates, and which needs extra work or removing.

-### Attention
+### Capture Attention

 - Executive Summary - Brief summary of the the entire candidate specification document

-### Interest
+### Create Interest

 - Company Overview & Potential - Essentially answering the question “Why us?”
 — How We Work